Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Pain is a red flag.
 Belly pain plus vomiting deserves same-day veterinary attention.

-Scenario 7: “My cat is older and vomiting keeps happening.”
+Scenario 7: “My older cat keeps vomiting.”

 In older cats, repeated vomiting deserves a deeper look, often including bloodwork and a vet exam.

-7) When to call the vet (red flags)
+7) When to call the vet

-Do not wait.
-Contact a veterinarian urgently, or go to an emergency clinic, if you notice any of the following:
+Do not wait if you notice any of the following:

 • Blood in vomit or coffee-ground material

-• Severe lethargy, collapse, weakness, or disorientation
+• Severe lethargy, weakness, collapse, or disorientation

 • Refusing food and water